 - 1:20PM – 2:20PM: Getting Started, Publishing and Beyond: Viveport SDKs + VIVE Input Utility

 - 2:40PM – 3:40PM: Building for the Standalone Ecosystem: Wave Platform SDKs

 - 4:00PM – 5:00PM: Creating More Immersive Experiences: 3DSP Audio SDK + Hand Tracking SDK

 - 5:30PM – 6:30PM: The Future of XR Development: SRWorks SDK + SRANIPAL SDK

 HTC VIVE on the 18th will also announce winners of the 3rd annual Viveport Developer Awards categorizing for the developers.
 VIVE sees this as an exceptional opportunity to reward those studios and content that has been the reason for Viveport Subscription’s success.
-The winners will be handed with up to $50,000 in cash and prizes that will be helping them to fund their future developments and projects.
+The winners will be handed up to $50,000 in cash and prizes to help them fund their future developments and projects.